SoliantMike/PHP-HTTPDebug/README.md

 If you set the Content-Type header to "application/json" it will attempt to format the JSON that is being sent and display it inline as well, allowing you to inspect what was sent.

-Just host this file on a server that is running PHP and point your application to it.
+Just host the "ping.php" file on a server that is running PHP and point your application to it.

 Suitable to host on a FileMaker Server that has PHP enabled, to be able to point to and debug "Insert from URL" script steps using cURL options.